Grohden/openapi-ts-generator/README.md

-So, given a spec that works with this client, it will create at least one service file that exposes a class that doesn't have any domain on how should its request should be executed, instead should be instantiated passing an adapter.
+So, given a spec that works with this client, it will create at least one service file that exposes a class that doesn't have any domain on how its request will be executed, instead, it delegates that responsability to you, through an adapter that you should implement.